andreasvirkus/cottage/src/content/thoughts/javascript-bookmarklets.md

 })()
 ```

-And since browsers usually don't like whitespaces nor new-lines in their bookmark's location declarations,
+And since browsers usually don't like whitespace or newlines in their bookmark's location declarations,
-we'll run it through a home-brewn minifier when stiching it together (or use a proper minifier online)
+we'll run it through a home-brewed minifier when stitching it together (or use a proper minifier online)

 ```js
 const minify = (code) => code.replace(/\n/g, '')